Clara Lemlich: Suffrage

-Consumer advocacy
+Continued advocacy

 Lemlich married Joe Shavelson in 1913.
 The couple had three children: Irving Charles Velson, Martha Shavelson Schaffer, and Rita Shavelson Margules.
 Moving to the solidly working-class neighborhood of East New York, then later to Brighton Beach, she did not return to work, other than on an occasional part-time basis, for the next thirty years.
 Instead she devoted herself to raising a family and organizing housewives.

 Others had organized in this area before Lemlich: Jewish housewives in New York had boycotted kosher butchers to protest high prices in the first decade of the twentieth century and the Brooklyn Tenants Union led rent strikes and fought evictions.
 After joining the Communist Party, which largely disdained the notion of consumer organizing, Lemlich and Kate Gitlow, mother of Benjamin Gitlow, attempted to organize a union of housewives that would address not only consumers' issues, but housing and education as well.
 The United Council of Working Class Housewives also raised money and organized relief for strikers in Passaic, New Jersey during the bitter 1926 strike.

 In 1929, after the Communist Party created a Women's Commission, Lemlich launched the United Council of Working-Class Women (UCWW), which eventually had nearly fifty branches in New York City, as well as affiliates in Philadelphia, Seattle, Chicago, Los Angeles, San Francisco, and Detroit.
 The organization recruited among CP members, but did not identify the Council with the CP or press non-Party members of the Council to join the party as well.

-The United Council of UCWW led a widespread boycott of butcher shops to protest high meat prices in 1935, using the militant tactics of flying squadrons of picketers that shut down more than 4,000 butcher shops in New York City.
+The UCWW led a widespread boycott of butcher shops to protest high meat prices in 1935, using the militant tactics of flying squadrons of picketers that shut down more than 4,000 butcher shops in New York City.
 The strike became nationwide and the UCWW won support outside the Jewish and African-American communities to which it had been limited in New York.